 This is an especially important consideration when introducing new foods to babies.
 While it may seem counterintuitive, delaying introduction of familial allergenic foods to babies can actually increase allergy risk according to the American Academy of Allergy, Asthma, and Immunology (AAAAI).

-Aim to introduce top allergenic foods to babies by 6 months of age.
+Aim to introduce top allergenic foods to babies by .
 For babies with existing atopic dermatitis, a peanut allergy sibling, or a previous allergic reaction, speak to your doctor first.

 Fruits, such as pineapple, can contain allergens found in other foods or substances.
 If you’re allergic to pineapple, you may also have an allergy to natural rubber latex.
 And, you may experience allergic symptoms when you’re exposed to items made from it.
 Things made from natural rubber latex include: